 There are cruises to South Carolina every year.
 The depart from Florida.
-See the full schedule of departures below.

 The coast is called the Low Country because it's generally flat and wet.
 The landscape is lush and dotted live oaks, Spanish moss, and palmettos.
 Quaint historic towns encourage visitors to slow down and relax.
 Sea island resorts feature beautiful beaches.